Apostille USA

 Full-time contracts are a common type of ESL teaching contract.
 To fully understand and negotiate your full-time contract, follow these steps:

 1. Research and compare contracts from different schools or institutions to gain a better understanding of the standard terms.
+Employers must provide full-time, part-time, and temporary employees with up to 40 hours of earned sick leave per year, and all eligible employees should be covered by these policies.

 2. Clarify any ambiguities or questions you may have about the contract, including salary, benefits, and working hours.